Now available on U, U&Drama & Channel 4

 Rozel Bay

 A quaint fishing harbour in the north-eastern corner of the island, Rozel Bay, was often used to depict the island’s more secluded and charming side.
-The colourful boats and peaceful atmosphere made it a memorable location in the series.
+The colourful boats and peaceful atmosphere made it a memorable location in the original series.

 Noirmont Point